🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 FAQ

-What is a pension money purchase scheme?
+What is a pension money purchase plan?

 A money purchase pension plan or money purchase plan is a defined contribution plan that allows employers to save money on behalf of their employees.
-These plans are similar to profit-sharing plans and companies may offer them alongside a 401(k) plan as part of an employee’s retirement benefits package.
+These plans are similar to profit-sharing plans, and companies may offer them alongside a 401(k) plan as part of an employee’s retirement benefits package.

 Can I cash in my money purchase pension?

-Is final salary pension for life?
+Is a final salary pension for life?

 Photo credit: iStock/ferrantraite